 Rosa Power Supply Company Limited (RPSCL), the holding company of Rosa Power Plant, was incorporated on September 01, 1994 as a subsidiary of Aditya Birla Power Company.
 It was later transferred to Reliance Power on November 1, 2006 and is now a fully owned subsidiary of Reliance Power.
 It is a project that has received a considerable support from the Uttar Pradesh government with it being designated a ‘priority project’.
-The entire power generated will be sold to Uttar Pradesh Power Corporation Limited (UPPCL).
-The tariff for the power generated by the plant will be determined in accordance with the guidelines for tariff as set by Uttar Pradesh Electricity Regulatory Commission.
+The entire power generated is being sold to Uttar Pradesh Power Corporation Limited (UPPCL).
+The tariff for the power generated by the plant will be determined in accordance with the terms and conditions of the PPA by Uttar Pradesh Electricity Regulatory Commission.

 The power generated from the plant will be evacuated using the UP state’s transmission network.

 The water required for the power plant is sourced from Garrah river located a kilometer from the project

 The Phase I of the project entailed an investment of Rs.
 3,000 Crore which was funded with a debt equity ratio of 70:30.

 The entire 600 MW plant is being efficiently run and managed by our professionally qualified employees led by dedicated management.

 - Rosa Phase I employs subcritical Pulverized Coal Combustion (PCC) technology in its power plant.